-Dan, on the other hand, was as much of a ladies man as you could get while being an overweight geek, and he’d several relationships I was aware of.
+Dan, on the other hand, was as much of a ladies man as you could get while being an overweight geek, and he’d been in several relationships I was aware of.
 Some of whom were even attractive enough to give Cecelia competition.
 Proving yet again that if your family was rich enough, success was guaranteed.

-Besides, Roger had been so transparent in making sure he sat next to ‘Lee’ to help her with her character that I couldn’t have cut in without making it obvious that we were ‘fighting over the girl’.
+Besides, Roger had been so transparent in making sure he sat next to ‘Lee’ with the pretense of helping her with her character that I couldn’t have cut in without making it obvious that we were ‘fighting over the girl’.
 Again, not an conclusion I wanted to impart upon my friends.

 Keith smiled as he settled in at the front of the table.
 SadPredictable.
 I found myself agreeing with Cecelia on some level, but Keith was still my friend, so I focused on his positives.
-Now that Keith was in his element, Keith would have a chance to show Cecelia he had redeeming features.
-He was a genius at storytelling, and able to herd the metaphorical cats like it was the simplest thing in the world.
+Now that he was in his element, Keith would have a chance to show Cecelia he had redeeming features.
+He was a genius storyteller, and could herd the metaphorical cats like it was the simplest thing in the world.

-I knew how hard that was; we’d all taken a stab at doing what Keith did, but Dan was the only one who even sometimes came close, and then only for fun one-shots.
-Those one-shots were amazing fun, like the time our characters saved Christmas, but not campaign material.
+I knew how hard that was; we’d all taken a stab at doing what Keith did, but Dan was the only one who even sometimes came close, and then only for one-shots.
+Those one-shots were hilarious, like the time our characters saved Christmas from aardvarks, but not campaign material.
 Stupid didn’t begin to cover Dan’s games, yet we’d laugh and joke the entire night.
 Keith, however, created epics that kept us engaged week after week for months.
 Annoying as he was at times, he was incredible in that chair.

-I tried to translate that knowledge into something that would carry across through the metal hidden under my clothes.
+I tried to translate that knowledge into something that would carry across the metal hidden under my clothes.
 Not only was it a good idea to have something to defend myself with, it was how I maintained contact with Cecelia.
 UncertainAcceptanceTrust.
-She smiled, and although she couldn’t know the full extent of my thoughts, she trusted my judgment.
+She smiled; although she couldn’t know the full extent of my thoughts, she trusted my judgment.

 Speaking of judgment.
 “Hey, Keith, what am I supposed to do?”
 I felt the need to get that out of the way first, since not having a character would be rather awkward.
 “Didn’t you turn my character into a blood sucker at some point while I was doing my summer job?”